josh-kwaku/node-ts-starter/README.md

 Both of which you can easily plug into your app.
 See an example in the [components/user](https://github.com/josh-kwaku/node-ts-starter/tree/main/src/components/user) directory.

+> Keycloak is an Open Source Identity and Access Management System that takes away the burden of implementing auth from scratch.
+According to [the official website](https://www.keycloak.org/), you can use Keycloak to "Add authentication to applications and secure services with minimum effort.
+No need to deal with storing users or authenticating users.
+Keycloak provides user federation, strong authentication, user management, fine-grained authorization, and more.

 Since the project is not dockerzied yet,instances of `postgres` and `keycloak` need to be setup manually.

 > Of course if you do **not care** for either Postgres or Keycloak, feel free to yank them out of the project